Moong Dal Halwa

 Nutty, warm, melt-in-mouth... the best!
 Moong Dal Halwa is a time consuming yet super simple recipe to make.

-My recipe of Moong Dal Halwa is slightly low on ghee - I have used half the quantity of that called for in traditional recipes of Moong Dal Halwa - adjust the quantities of ghee and sugar as per your taste / preference.
+My recipe of Moong Dal Halwa is slightly low on ghee - I have used half the quantity of ghee from that used in traditional recipes of Moong Dal Halwa - adjust the quantities of ghee and sugar as per your taste / preference.

-Moong Dal Halwa cooked as per the traditional recipe is loaded with ghee and has a toffee-like texture.
+Moong Dal Halwa cooked as per the traditional recipe is loaded with ghee and sugar and has a molten toffee-like texture.
 Yes, that's how much Moong Dal Halwa is cooked, to an almost caramelised texture, yet you should still be able to bite in to the grainy moong dal.

 Now traditionally, Moong Dal Halwa is made with yellow moong dal (dhuli moong dal).
 Though I now see a lot of places serve Moong Dal Halwa made with Moong Chilka (split green moong dal), which tastes equally good.